proxytype/Cuda-Playground/README.md

 [>>>](https://github.com/proxytype/Cuda-Playground/tree/main/VectorsHell)

 ## StringFurious
-compare the performance of CPU and GPU in counting strings that start with a specified substring.
+Compare the performance of CPU and GPU in counting strings that start with a specified substring.
 [>>>](https://github.com/proxytype/Cuda-Playground/tree/main/StringFurious)